lvl-up/page_magic/README.md

 ### Singular Results
 The element types written above are the method names you need to use in order to define elements of those types on your pages.

-Using them as they are written above will tell PageMagic to expect to find only one element using the selector your supply.
-Finding more than one will cause PageMagic to raise an `AmbiguousQueryException`
+Using them as they are written above will tell PageMagic to expect to find only one element using the selector you supply.
+Finding more than one result will cause PageMagic to raise an `AmbiguousQueryException`

 ### Multiple Results
 Applying an 's' to the end of the element definition method name will tell PageMagic that more than one result can be returned using the given selector.

-Where an element has been scoped to return multiple results, these will be returned in an `Array`.
+results are returned in an `Array`.
 ```ruby
 class ResultsPage
   include PageMagic